WiebkeSchmitt/EpiPrimerProject/README.md

 EpiPrimer expect primers to be given in 5' to 3' direction.

 We support ePCR for: hg18, hg19, hg38, mm9, mm10

+ePCR is available for genomic primer pairs and bisulfite primer pairs.

+The implementation of ePCR works as follows:

+First, for all primers provided by the user, a BLAST search is conducted via the r package rBLAST.
+After the BLAST, the intermediate results are filtered by the maximum number of mismatches provided via the GUI by the user.
+In the next step, potential PCR products are calculated using the "findOverlaps()" function.
+The potential products larger than the value provided by the user via the GUI are removed from the results list.
+Afterwards, sequences for the potential PCR products are fetched.
+Since this retrieval is time intensive, at most 100 sequences will be fetched by the ePCR tool.

+For the ePCR of bisulfite primer pairs, bisulfite converted reference genomes are required, which were created on the t-7600 server using the commands explained in the next chapter.

 ###	2.2.1	Creation of Bisulfite Converted Reference Genomes